superfly/docs/rails/advanced-guides/terraform.html.md

 `rm terraform.tfstate` and start over.
 What's important is `main.tf` already reflects the name of the latest image.

-Also, because a `fly.toml` file was generated, you can use commands like `fly open`, `fly ssh console` and `fly logs`.
+Also, because a `fly.toml` file was generated, you can use commands like `fly apps open`, `fly ssh console` and `fly logs`.

 ## Open issues